rcamine/csharp-quizz/README.md

 - UI with Angular.
 - i8n
 - Make it possible to email the answers to the owner.
+- Show prints on README.

 Refactor/Tecnical TODO List:
 - Change Program.cs to top level statements.
 - Fix this TODO List with proper markdown.
 - Turn this into Orleans ecosystem.
 - Persistence (in memory/sqlserver/redis)

+Epics:
+- Make selectable answers so we don't need manual correction.